Akkatecture/Documentation/content/docs/walkthrough/your_first_projections.md

 ## A Note On Projections and QueryModels

 Queries are just like commands in a way that they model the intent to get something done, the only difference between a query and a command is that a query is an intent to get information.
 In your application you can model this around any persistent library.
 A final note is that projections need not only be for reading data from a persistent store.
-Projections can also deal with side effects like sending e-mails, and smses.

 [Next →](/docs/walkthrough-ending)